 In preparation for her professional career, Ms. Ederer pursued a formal education at Bay City Junior College, earning an Associate of Arts in 1960.
 She then matriculated at Central Michigan University, where she received a Bachelor of Arts, cum laude, in 1963.
 She went on to attend Michigan State University, obtaining a Master of Arts in 1966 and Specialist in Education degree in 1971.
 In addition to these academic honors, Ms. Ederer is a certified elementary permanent teacher and administrative professional in the state of Michigan.

 Dedicated to her local community, Ms. Ederer has been a READ coordinator with the READ Association After-School Program since 1972 and active with the Covenant HealthCare Cooper Gift Shop since 2003.
-Since 2011, she has also served the Saginaw Valley Humanities Lecture Committee as chairman, formerly serving the committee as president.
+For seven years, she has also served the Saginaw Valley Humanities Lecture Committee as chairman, formerly serving the committee as president.
 Likewise, Ms. Ederer was active with the Friends of the Public Libraries of Saginaw between 2004 and 2013, during which she was president from 2007 to 2011.

 In order to keep updated on trends in her field, Ms. Ederer is a life member of the National Education Association and Michigan Education Association.
 Additionally, she was president of the Beta Nu chapter of Delta Kappa Gamma from 1982 to 1986, from which she was awarded the Woman of Distinction Award in 1979.
 Ms. Ederer has also maintained involvement with many other related organizations including the Michigan Elementary-Middle Schools Principals Association, the International Reading Association, the Michigan Reading Association, the Saginaw Area Reading Council, the National Council on Teachers of Mathematics and the Michigan Council on Teachers of Mathematics.